-Incentive compensation programs play a pivotal role in the Company's efforts to attract and retain key personnel essential to the Company's longterm growth and financial success.
-For that reason, the Company has structured the 2017 Plan to provide flexibility in designing equity incentive programs with a broad array of equity incentives, such as options, share appreciation rights, share awards, restricted share units and performance units and implement competitive incentive compensation programs for its key employees and non-employee board members.
-As of March 11, 2019, a total of 5,238,566 common shares remained available for future grants under the 2017 Plan.
+As of March 25, 2022, a total of 23,000,000 common shares were reserved under the 2017 Plan, the aggregate number of common shares subject to outstanding awards under the 2017 Plan was 13,509,016 and 7,102,704 common shares remained available for future grants under the 2017 Plan.
 We believe that the current share reserve amount is insufficient to meet our future needs with respect to attracting, motivating and retaining key executives and employees in a competitive market for talent.
 If this proposal is not approved, we may be unable to continue to offer competitive equity packages to attract and retain employees and we may have to increase cash compensation to recruit, retain and motivate our employees and non-employee board members, thereby reducing resources available to meet our business needs.